 Now we mostly work from home, exercise at home and spend our weekends and date nights all at home.
-I think we’ve all realised how important it is to absolutely love our homes!!
-And with that in mind, we thought we’d tell you how to arrange a bedroom layout.
+I think we’ve all realised how important it is to absolutely love our homes!
+And with that in mind, we thought we’d tell you how to layout a bedroom.
 So that when you can finally relax at the end of a day, you love your bedroom space too.

 Types of bedroom SHAPES AND LAYOUTS

 The standard set up for a small square bedroom is a Bed, 2 x Bedside Tables and a Freestanding Wardrobe.
 Typically the bed would either be opposite the entrance door, or on the wall the door is on.
 The wardrobe would be pushed into a corner, either next to the window or at the side of the bed.
 Usually leaving a rather awkward corner in-between the side table and wardrobe.
 Or an awkward gap to fit through.